Current state of reimbursement models offers practical alternatives for outcome-based pricing and payment methods

-The rising cost of healthcare is placing increasing pressure on the entire healthcare delivery chain, including providers, payers, producers, and patients.
-In a recent Bio Pharma poll, more than 80% of healthcare executives identified pricing as the industry’s most pressing issue.
+Healthcare spending has risen steadily over the past decade.
+And the skyrocketing cost is placing increasing pressure on the entire healthcare delivery chain, including providers, payers, producers, and patients.
+In a recent Biopharma poll, more than 80% of healthcare executives identified pricing as the industry’s most pressing issue.

-Several major industry players have begun to experiment with outcome-based pricing models as an innovative approach to align reimbursements more closely with positive outcomes, while simultaneously bringing greater stability and predictability to pricing in the life science industry.
+Several major players have begun to experiment with outcome-based pricing models as an innovative approach to aligning reimbursements more closely with positive outcomes, while simultaneously bringing greater stability and predictability to pricing in the life science industry.